psp515/TravelAgency/README.md

 Project created for learning angular and as a project on AGH UST Cousrse.
 Final outcome should be a traveling agency website or smoething with cards representing holiday trip with basic information.

-Project will not be continued, because I didn't enjoy writing in TypeScript.
+Project will not be continued, because I didn't enjoy writing in TypeScript (mayby beacause of tight schedules so I couldn't learn more about TS) but Angular is really nice framework.

 ### Built With